 Getting kids into sport has a whole range of benefits from improving health and fitness, to developing motor skills and helping kids to learn to manage emotions and social interactions.
 While more obvious sports for kids are often team games such as football, basketball, rugby or netball; golf also has a lot of offer kids.

 Golf is one of the oldest sports in the world and it is enjoyed by millions of people in a range of countries.
 Getting kids into golf not only ensures the future of the sport but it also teaches children patience, determination and fine motor skills and strength.
+Here is a guide to perfecting our golf swing.

 But with other sports receiving much more positive media attention, just how do you get young people to try out the great sport of golf and how do you get them to love and enjoy the sport too?